Sockona-seruiz/Pong_standalone/README.md

 # Pong_standalone

-A standalone version of my 3D online pvp Pong.
+A standalone version of my 3D online pvp Pong using Nestjs (backend) and socket.io !

 It includes online pvp with matchmaking and 2 game modes.
 Also lets you spectate other players.